mskf1383/pashmak/README.md

 println $msg; # output: hello parsa
 ```

-also if you just write something like this:
+Also if you just write something like this:

 ```bash
 $name; # without `= <value>...`
 out $name; # output: None
 ```

-variable will set and just get `None` as default value
+Variable will set and just get `None` as default value

-### put `mem` value to variable
+### Put `mem` value to variable

-we can set value of mem to variables with this legacy way:
+We can set value of mem to variables with this legacy way:

 ```bash
 $myvar; # set myvar